40th Anniversary Neighborhood Arts poster by Favianna Rodriguez

 Robynn Takayama, Program Manager

 Robynn is a community artist whose work has been presented through video, web, and gallery installation.
 She has contributed to national and local public radio programs including the Peabody-awarded documentary on Asian American history, Crossing East.
 In addition to sitting on the board for Freedom Archives, Robynn served on the CPB-funded Makers Quest Talent Committee, charged with finding the most imaginative producers, reporters, and sound artists and urging them to take public radio beyond its traditional airwaves.
 She produces an Apex Express, a weekly magazine-style radio show on KPFA featuring the voices and stories of Asians and Pacific Islanders from all corners of our community, with a team of activists, journalists, and DJs.

 415-252-3145 / firstname.lastname@example.org

 Cristal Fiel holds bachelor degrees in Sociology and Ethnic Studies from the University of California, Berkeley.
 During her stint at Berkeley, she was Editor in Chief of the literary and arts organization, Maganda Magazine, where she discovered her calling to work in the arts field.
 She has served as administrative coordinator and later board member of the Asian American Women Artists Association, and has volunteered with a number of Bay Area arts and cultural organizations including the San Francisco Film Society and Manilatown Heritage Foundation.
-Cristal was born and raised in San Francisco and recently located to the other city by the bay, Oakland.
+Cristal was born and raised in San Francisco and currently resides in Oakland.